AdaCore/gnat-gdb-scripts/README.md

 These GDB helpers are organized into a `gnatdbg` Python package, so in order to use them one has to install the package somewhere Python can find it.
 Note that you will need GDB 7.8 or higher.

-GNAT Pro package's GDB is bundled with a standalone Python installation, so the easiest way to get this work is probably the following (which also works with non-GNAT Pro GDB setups):
+The easiest way to get this working is probably the following:

   - Put the `gnatdbg` directory into a specific place `$DIR` and don't move it afterwards.